Matrix calculation with NumPy

 ValueError: cannot reshape array of size 20 into shape (3,4)

-In the case that we want to change the shape of a matrix and we don't care about one of the dimensions, or we don't know it, we can have NumPy calculate it for us by entering a -1 as a parameter
+In the case where we want to change the shape of an array and one of the dimensions is irrelevant or unknown, we can have NumPy calculate it for us by passing a -1 as the parameter.

 arr = np.array([